Interpretability at Scale: Identifying Causal Mechanisms in Alpaca: Methods

-\paragraph{Causal Abstraction and Alignment} We are licensed to claim an algorithm $\mathcal{A}$ is a faithful interpretation of the network $\mathcal{N}$ if the causal mechanisms of the variables in the algorithm \textit{abstract} the causal mechanisms of neural representations relative to a particular \textit{alignment}.
+\paragraph{Causal Abstraction and Alignment} We are licensed to claim a causal model (i.e., an algorithm) $\mathcal{A}$ is a faithful interpretation of the neural network $\mathcal{N}$ if the causal mechanisms of the variables in the algorithm \textit{abstract} the causal mechanisms of neural representations relative to a particular \textit{alignment}.
 For our purposes, each variable of a high-level model is aligned with a linear subspace in the vector space formed by rotating a neural representation with an orthogonal matrix.
-An alignment and task input--output behavior together define a partial function $\tau$ that translates low-level variable settings to high-level variable settings.
+We use $\tau$ to represent the alignment mapping between a high-level causal variable and a neural representation.

 \paragraph{Approximate Causal Abstraction} Interchange intervention accuracy (IIA) is a graded measure of abstraction that computes the proportion of aligned interchange interventions on the algorithm and neural network that have the same output.
-The IIA for an alignment $(\tau, \Pi)$ of high-level variables $X_j$ to orthogonal subspace $\mathbf{Y}_j$ between an algorithm $\mathcal{A}$ and network $\mathcal{N}$ is
+The IIA for an alignment of high-level variables $Z_j$ to orthogonal subspace $\mathbf{Y}_j$ between an algorithm $\mathcal{A}$ and neural network $\mathcal{N}$ is